UCL/rsd-engineeringcourse/session01/02plots.md

 ### The data

-Imagine you are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets.
-The data sets are stored in comma-separated values (CSV) format: each row holds information for a single patient, and the columns represent successive days.
+Imagine you are studying inflammation in patients who have been given a new treatment for arthritis.
+You would like to analyze the first dozen datasets.

+The datasets are stored in
+comma-separated values (CSV) format.
+Rows hold measurements for a single patient.
+Columns represents successive days.

 The first few rows of our first file look like this:

 ``` csv